CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/Access-Control-Lists/Firewall-Rules.md

 }
 ```

+{{%notice note%}}
+To obtain accurate statistics for an ACL rule with the permit action applied in the inbound direction (the INPUT chain targeting the control plane interface), you must add a corresponding `acl-default-dos` rule with an ID lower than 30.
+{{%/notice%}}

 ## syslog Messages

 Default firewall rules include a log rule for packets that arrive in the control plane and do not match user defined or default firewall rules.
 The switch generates a log message in `/var/log/syslog` for packets that match the log rule.